Predicting O-GlcNAcylation Sites in Mammalian Proteins with Transformers and RNNs Trained with a New Loss Function: Discussion

 \section{Discussion}

-This work generates transformer encoder (Section \ref{results_weighted_CE}) and RNN (Sections \ref{results_diff-MCC} and \ref{results_multilayer}) models to predict O-GlcNAcylation sites based on protein sequences using a modified version of an extensive public dataset \cite{Wulff-Fuentes-etal-2021}.
-These models are also compared to the state-of-the-art RNNs trained by \citet{Seber-and-Braatz-2023_2}.
+This work generates transformer encoder (Section \ref{Appendix_transformers}), finetuned transformer (Section ``\nameref{results_ProtBERT}''), and RNN (Section ``\nameref{results_diff-MCC}'') models to predict O-GlcNAcylation sites based on protein sequences using a modified version of an extensive public dataset \cite{Wulff-Fuentes-etal-2021}.
+These models are also compared to the state-of-the-art RNNs trained by Ref.\ \cite{Seber-and-Braatz-2023_2}.
+As the weighted cross-entropy loss function only indirectly optimizes the classification performance metrics, we hypothesized that a function that could directly improve the F\(_1\) score and MCC can lead to better-performing models.
+We develop the weighted focal differentiable MCC loss to address this question (Section ``\nameref{MnM-loss}''; Algorithm \ref{diffMCC}).
+This function directly optimizes the MCC, yielding better classification models.

-Although transformer models attain high performances on this dataset, they are inferior to the RNN models trained by \citet{Seber-and-Braatz-2023_2}, reaching an F\(_1\) score of 24.31\% and an MCC of 22.49\% (Section \ref{results_weighted_CE}, Fig.\ \ref{PR-curve_CE}, and Table \ref{Metrics_CE}).
-A significant difference between transformers and RNNs is that the former do not scale well with increasing window sizes, while the latter display significant improvements with larger window sizes.
-With window size = 5, both transformers and RNNs possess similar performances, but a large performance gap arises with increasing window sizes.
-Multiple reasons could be causing this inferior transformer performance, including a lack of training data.
-Although the dataset from \citet{Wulff-Fuentes-etal-2021} is one of the largest (if not the largest) O-GlcNAcylation datasets published, it is possible that there simply are not enough data for the transformer architecture to perform well in this task.

-Because the weighted cross-entropy loss function, which is used to train the models in \citet{Seber-and-Braatz-2023_2} and Section \ref{results_weighted_CE} of this work, only indirectly optimizes the classification performance metrics, we hypothesized that a function that could directly improve the F\(_1\) score and MCC can lead to better-performing models.